 Stay connected throughout construction for clear and timely information

-For questions or concerns about the project, please feel free to contact your Community Outreach Coordinator:
+For questions or concerns about the project, please contact your Community Outreach Coordinator:

 Eden Prairie & Minnetonka